ZahraArshia/ZahraArshia/README.md

 # Hi there 👋

 ### About me 🖥️
 🆘 I'm a hardware engineer stucking in software world by mistake!
-(Help Me!)
+(Help!)

 🔎 I know how to deal with microcontrollers, microprocessors, wires and transistor, but I don't know how to design a webpage so I'm trying to learn software development!

-🎓 I have a master's degree in AI 🧠 with the focus on NLP (I don't like it, though!
-I prefer DIP)

 🛠 and I love repairing electronic devices! (it makes me feel like i'm doing something smart like Tony Stark! 🤖)